Transportation Insurance – Aviation: When Is The Report For Kobe Bryants Fatal Crash Expected?

 Mike Sagely, a helicopter pilot in the Los Angeles area with 35 years of flying experience, said the pilot’s last maneuvers say he attempted to pop up above the clouds, and soared for maybe a minute before turning left.

-Once pilots inadvertently enter fog and try to turn rather than still ascending, “probably in the neighborhood of 80 to 90 percent of the time, it’s catastrophic,” Sagely told the media.
+Once pilots inadvertently enter fog and try to turn rather than still ascending, Sagely told the media, ‘Probably in the neighborhood of 80 to 90 percent of the time, it’s catastrophic.

 “When he went into the clouds, he had a full-on emergency,” Sagely went on to say.